 “Yes.
 Wait–” Simon searched his mind.
 “I don’t get it.
-There are people who drive down the highway past this old ship almost every single day, going to and from work, or going somewhere else, but nobody even wants to stop and take a look inside?
+There are thousands of people who drive down the highway past this old ship every single day, going to and from work, or going somewhere else, but nobody even wants to stop and take a look inside?
 Do you think that’s because people are too busy?”

 “Yes, everybody’s busy.
 But there’s no need to stop.
 See this?”
 The man pulled from his pocket a brand new smartphone.
 “Today every one of us carries a tiny universe in the palm of our hand.
 Everyone can see a nice picture of everything.”

 “But what about the sea breeze coming through the windows . . . and the ship’s roll . . . and the salty smell . . . and the wood’s shine?
 What about the piercing cries of gulls above . . . and the sparkling water below . . . and sunlight through stained glass?
 What about the faint echoes of those who lived . . . words spoken stranger to stranger over crumpled newspapers?
 The infinite stories that speak from the dust?”

 “Only this ship’s ghosts can remember those things,” replied the white-bearded docent.

 The old man waved his smartphone, jammed it back into his pocket.
 “And ghosts, as you know, don’t exist.”